7 Signs You Need An Emergency Commercial Electrician

 Once the power comes back on, you must check all your appliances and electronics to ensure they work correctly.

 If an electrical appliance is overheating, you should first turn it off.
-Do not attempt to use the appliance until it has had a chance to cool down.
+Please do not attempt to use the appliance until it has had a chance to cool down.

 If the appliance continues to overheat, a qualified electrician must have it repaired or replaced.